gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - With both sources and resources
 - Reports failure to compile source
 - Compiled sources and resources are available in a common directory
+- Incremental build for java library
+    - Tasks skipped when all sources up-to-date
-- All generated resources are removed when all resources source files are removed.
+    - Class file is removed when source is removed
+    - Copied resource is removed when resource is removed
 - Can build native and JVM libraries in the same project
   - `gradle assemble` builds each native library and each jvm library